bdmurphy73/WiFiQRCode-generator/README.md

 The generated QR code will also have text below so users can type in the information if their device won't scan.
-The module to create the QR code can be found: https://pypi.org/project/wifi-qrcode-generator/ Dependencies are: - wifi_qrcode_generator.generator and pillow <be>
+The module to create the QR code can be found: https://pypi.org/project/wifi-qrcode-generator/ Dependencies are: - wifi_qrcode_generator.generator and pillow <br>
 install with: pip install wifi_qrcode_generator.generator<br>
 Install with: pip install pillow